jfgrissom/passport-xumm/examples/express/README.md

 The contents of this directory is just an example to get you started when using this library.
 It's useful for development if you want to help to improve this also.

+## Calling Xumm Service API

+There are 3 cases we have for calling the Xumm API.

+1. To get a QR Code.
+This happens when a user chooses to login ("SignIn").
+2. To verify a POST payload send to our Xumm endpoint is valid.
+This happens after a user sings the "SignIn" request attached to the QR.
+3. When we are pushing a transaction signing request to the user.
+This happens after "SignIn" and sometime during the user's normal activity on the site.
+Buying something, trading something on the ledger, paying fee, or moving funds.

+Once we have a user_token (along with issue time and expiration time) from Xumm and an XRPL account from them the user is signed in until their token expires.

+## Authenticated

+What makes a user authenticated with Xumm?

+When a user on your site signs a transaction (proving they are the owner of a specific account) they are authenticated.

+Your app has to handle tieing together the account to a user and tieing a session to the user.

+Your user is authenticated when they:

+1. The user request a "SignIn" transaction from Xumm.
+(Your site needs to add an external identifier to the transaction to track the session making the authentication request.)
+2. The user signs the transaction either on your sight directly or on Xumm's site.
+(Handled by Xumm Mobile wallet and Xumm Service.)
+3. Xumm sends POST data back to your site using the external identifier you provided.
+(Your site needs to implement an endpoint that can receive this POST.)
+4. Your site verifies the POST data is valid.
+(Your site needs to create or update a user with the session user_token passed to the application.)
+5. Your site needs swaps the anonymous session out with a new one that is bound to the user that owns the wallet associated with the user_token passed from Xumm.

 ## Workflow

 1. Use a tool like Postman to make a request to `http://locahost:3000/qr`.
 This will return a response that contains QR code data from Xumm.